kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 Factorise the ???.
 You drink drinks, so we can compress this into a single concept.
 Drink, which captures the name of the drink (the noun -- node), and the act of drinking (the verb -- edge).

-# (In)Coherence / (In)Consistency
+# InConsistency

 Now, the real question; (How) did each of these strategies sacrifice consistency for greater efficiency?
-I would like bounds on them.

 __Conjecture__: Inconsistency is a necessary result of attempting to reason with incomplete models.

+Define incomplete models.

+<side>Ok, there must be some existing work on this?
+Non trivial in the cts domain...</side>
+__Definition__: The coherence of a database is defined as the total number of contradictions it makes.

+### Counting contradictions

+How can we measure the (in)consistency of a reasoning system?

+let $C \in [0, 1]$ be the consistency of a system,

+But how are these contradictions measured!?

+- Contradictions are (just) the prediction errors with respect to the complete system. $\sum d(S(q), S'(q))$. (as complete systems cannot contradict themselves).

+How can we count contradictions without requiring the complete system?
+Explore all paths from $A \rightarrow B$ and $\neg A \rightarrow B$.
+But it depends on the assumptions used!?!?

+##### Practical uses of Contradictions

 * This points at an unsupervised loss for compressing a database?
 Compress it coherently...
 * Also, any contradictions are good canditates for queries to the oracle.

-<side>Ok, there must be some existing work on this?
-Non trivial in the cts domain...</side>
-__Definition__: The coherence of a database is defined as the total number of contradictions it makes.
+### Trade-offs

+Assuming we have a measure, $C$, for consistency, then ...

+$C = \mathcal O(n)$ when $n$ is the number of nodes in the database.